A Patch of Blue Sky: Critical reception

-"A Patch of Blue Sky is pretty much a ballad album from start to finish" according to James Allen from his AllMusic review.
+James Allen described A Patch of Blue Sky as "pretty much a ballad album from start to finish" on his AllMusic review.

 Jim Caligiuri of The Austin Chronicle writes, "A Patch of Blue Sky feels short at the standard 10 songs, but that's only because its spell, whether somber or filled with promise, is so inviting."

 Steve Horowitz of Pop Matters reviews the album and says, "The music and vocals complement each other just like the way a landscape is comprised [sic] dirt below and the heavens above."